Denis535/TreeMachine.Pro/Readme.md

 # Overview
 The library for implementation of advanced hierarchical tree structure.
-To be more precise:
+Let's look in more detail.
 The tree has a root node.
-Any node can have any number of child nodes.
+Any node has any number of child nodes.
 So as a result we get a tree-like structure.

 # Reference